rism-digital/verovio/README.md

 | [Music Sheet Viewer](http://www.partitionnumerique.com/music-sheet-viewer-wordpress-plugin) | tool | WordPress plugin for displaying graphical music from MEI data |

-Digital score repositories on Github
+The Best Digital score repositories on Github
 -------------------------------------

-Here is a list of digital score repositories on Github that can be displayed with verovio:
+Here is a list of the best digital score repositories on Github that can be displayed with verovio:

 | link | encoding | description |